uihyongyu/WaterFiltering-AllenBradley/README.md

 # WaterFiltering-AllenBradley
-Using AB RSlogix500 with LD language, build a simple filtering system for water source
+Using AB RSLogix500 with LD language, build a simple filtering system for water source simulate with RSLink and RSLogix Emulate500